- Follow

 - Full Board of Trustees

-While certain steps in the curriculum proposal process for new academic programs may be undertaken simultaneously, curriculum proposals for new academic programs will not be presented to the relevant Board of Trustees committees or the full Board of Trustees until all required previous steps have been taken, consultations verified and recommendations for approval or disapproval are made.
+While certain steps in the curriculum proposal process for new academic programs may be undertaken simultaneously, curriculum proposals for new academic programs will not be presented to the relevant Board of Trustees committees or the full Board of Trustees until all required previous steps have been taken, consultations verified and recommendations for approval or denial are made.

 The Board of Trustees provides final approval on all new degree programs.